eodg-oxford/srfm/README.md

 ## Prerequisites
 The required python packages are:
-> numpy, matplotlib.pyplot, pandas, pickle, os, sys, pathlib and meson.
+> numpy, matplotlib.pyplot, pandas, pickle, os, sys, pathlib, psutil and meson.
 Another required package is
 > f2py
 However, this should be part of numpy if installed correctly, in full and up-to-date.